henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 ![](/images/uploads/hpst-app-page.png)

-When we click on **load the remote app** link, the **host app** will load the **remote app** using the **/remote-app** route
+When we click on the **load the remote app** link, the **host app** will load the **remote app** using the **/remote-app** route

 ![](/images/uploads/ezgif-5-2222.gif)

 We made a micro frontend app!
 That's awesome how easy it was, isn't it?

 ### Curious about the code?

-You can find the source code of this app at [my github](https://github.com/henriquecustodia/mfe-post).
+You can find the source code of this app on [my ](https://github.com/henriquecustodia/mfe-post)Github.

 If you're curious to see the app running on production, I've deployed this to production.
 [Check out the app here](https://henriquecustodia-mf-host.netlify.app/)!

 ### That's all

-I've spent some time writing this post, then, I really hope that you've enjoyed!
+I've spent some time writing this post, then, I hope that you've enjoyed it!

-Don't hesitate to share this post with yours friends - I know that content can be helpful for lots of people.
+Don't hesitate to share this post with your friends - I know that content can be helpful for lots of people.

 Thank you for the reading. 😄